SecureApiGateway/secure-api-gateway-ob-uk-functional-tests/README.md

 against different environments using different profiles files, let's go how works.

-The profiles file lives in `gradle/profiles` folder, and they need to be named following the pattern `profile-${profile-name}.gradle.kts` as example we provide the default profile `profile-default.gradle.kts`, with all mandatory properties, where `default` is the `${profile-name}`.
+The profiles file lives in `gradle/profiles` folder, and they need to be named following the pattern `profile-${profile-name}.gradle.kts` as example we provide the default profile `profile-dev.gradle.kts`, with all mandatory properties, where `dev` is the `${profile-name}`.

-For default the functional tests are executed with the `default` profile if another profile is not provided.
+For default the functional tests are executed with the `dev` profile if another profile is not provided.

-The `profile` file contains all properties/values that will be necessary to run the tests against an environment.
+The `profile-${profile-name}.gradle.kts` file contains all properties/values that will be necessary to run the tests against an environment.

 ## How run tests with a custom profile?
 First you will need to create a new profile file in `gradle/profile` following the pattern defined for the profile file name.